Tequila probably won't fix your life but it's worth a shot.

 7366 N. Paseo Del Norte

-With a designated driver, Tohono Chul Garden Bistro has the best value — bottomless prickly pear mimosas and margaritas for $14 with the purchase of an entree.
+With a designated driver, Tohono Chul Garden Bistro has the best value—bottomless prickly pear mimosas and margaritas for $14 (seven days a week) with the purchase of an entree.
 Have fun, but don’t get too carried away.

 For more information, visit tohonochulpark.org.